zr-tex8r/BXjalipsum/README.md

 ### Notices for the TeX-programmers

   * All the commands are fully expandable.
-  * The `\jalipsum` commands is expanded to the actual text in two steps.
+  * The `\jalipsum` command is expanded to the actual text in two steps.
-  * The shorthand commands such as `\jalipsumiroha` is expanded to the actual test in one step.
+  * The shorthand commands such as `\jalipsumiroha` are expanded to the actual text in one step.
   * Each of the paragraph texts consists only of character tokens and optional `\\` (line-break) tokens.
   * When `\jalipsum` with multiple paragraphs is expanded, each paragraph